Table of contents

 - Visible tattoos

-- Except for earrings – no other visible pierced body parts (At EBC TEFL we had a graduate named Greg.
-Greg couldn’t find a job and after 3 weeks of no success, he called us at EBC.
-We advised him “to take off the silverware!”
-Greg removed the silverware (piercing) and 1 week later he was working away!)
+- Except for earrings, do not show other visible pierced body parts.
+For example, at EBC TEFL, we had a graduate called Greg.
+Greg couldn’t find a job, and after three weeks of no success, he called us at EBC.
+We advised him “to take off the silverware!”.
+So Greg removed the silverware (piercing), and one week later, he was working.